-Throughout this package, you will find grade specific and age-appropriate information, conversation points, and activities to use with students to talk about topics such as boundaries, communication, conflict resolution, and healthy dating relationships.
+Throughout this package, you will find grade specific and age-appropriate information, conversation points, and activities to use with children and youth to talk about topics such as boundaries, communication, conflict resolution, and healthy dating relationships.

-You will also note several social action opportunities for students and adults to engage with to be part of the solution and prevention of sexual violence.
+You will also note several social action opportunities for children, youth, and adults to engage with to be part of the prevention of sexual violence.